aclaf/flagrant/docs/explanation/concepts.md

 ### Exact matching

 Exact matching is the baseline resolution strategy, always enabled and checked first.
 The user-provided option name must exactly match an option's long or short name character-for-character (subject to case sensitivity and normalization settings).
-When an option defines long name "verbose" and short name "v", both `--verbose` and `-v` match via exact matching.
-The parser strips leading dashes before comparing, so `--verbose` becomes "verbose" for matching purposes, and `-v` becomes "v".
+When an option defines long name "verbose" and short name "v," both `--verbose` and `-v` match via exact matching.
+The parser strips leading dashes before comparing, so `--verbose` becomes "verbose" for matching purposes, and `-v` becomes "v."

 Exact matching includes all defined aliases.
-If an option has long names ("recursive", "recurse", "r"), all three match exactly with equal priority.
+If an option has long names ("recursive," "recurse," "r"), all three match exactly with equal priority.
 The canonical option name (from the option spec's name field) identifies the option in parse results, while the specific alias the user provided is preserved for reference.

 ### Alias resolution

 Options can have multiple long names and multiple short names, all functioning as aliases that resolve to the same canonical option.
 Aliases provide alternative ways to specify the option, improving usability and backward compatibility.
 All aliases have equal priority in exact matching.
-There is no concept of "primary" versus "secondary" aliases; the parser treats all defined names identically during resolution.
-When an option has long names ("verbose", "v") and the user provides `--v`, the parser matches via exact alias resolution, not abbreviation.
+The parser treats all defined names identically during resolution—there is no concept of "primary" versus "secondary" aliases.
+When an option has long names ("verbose," "v") and the user provides `--v`, the parser matches via exact alias resolution, not abbreviation.

 The parse result must preserve both the canonical option name and the specific alias the user provided.
 This allows applications to track which variant users prefer while maintaining a consistent canonical identifier for the option across all occurrences.

 ### Abbreviation resolution

 Abbreviation resolution allows users to type a prefix of an option name instead of the full name, as long as the prefix uniquely identifies the option.
 This feature is disabled by default and must be explicitly enabled through parser configuration.
 When abbreviation matching is enabled with a minimum abbreviation length (default 3 characters), the parser accepts any unambiguous prefix of an option name.
-For options "verbose", "version", and "verify", the abbreviation "verb" uniquely matches "verbose", while "ver" is ambiguous and produces an error listing all matching candidates.
+For options "verbose," "version," and "verify," the abbreviation "verb" uniquely matches "verbose," while "ver" is ambiguous and produces an error listing all matching candidates.

 Abbreviation matching operates against all valid names, including long forms, short forms, and aliases.
 If an option has aliases, users can abbreviate any of them.
 The parser uses prefix matching to find all option names that start with the provided abbreviation, raising an ambiguity error if multiple matches exist.
 The minimum abbreviation length prevents accidentally matching single-character prefixes that are likely to be ambiguous.
 A minimum length of 3 requires users to type at least three characters, reducing accidental matches while still providing substantial typing savings for long option names.